Gimnasia y Esgrima de Buenos Aires: Stadium

 The "Estadio GEBA" is the main venue of the club, with a capacity for 12,000 spectators.

 Placed in the "Jorge Newbery" seat, it was the main football venue during the 1900s and 1910s, having held matches of the Argentina national team.
 The football team of the club (that played in Primera División from 1911 to 1917) also used the stadium for its home games.

+In 1916, the stadium was the venue for the match between Argentina and Uruguay for the first Copa América; however, incidents and a fire led to the suspension of the match that was later played at Racing Club's field.

 After the arson of 1916, the stadium would be used for rugby union purposes mainly.
 Nowadays, Estadio GEBA is used for music concerts, having host a large number of artist performing there.

 Notable athletes

 Uniforms

 Gimnasia y Esgrima's teams have also worn a white jersey with a horizontal light blue band.
 The most used alternate jersey has been the dark blue model, leaving the horizontal band the same as the original.